-In this section, we describe a modified image-source propagation algorithm, whose performance is accelerated using conservative visibility computations.
 Note that we only need to compute image sources for a source $S_i$ about triangles and/or edges that are visible to $S_i$ .
 If $S_i$ is a point source, this involves from-point visibility computation and conservative computation of the visible primitives at object-precision.
 If $S_i$ is a line or edge source, however, we require from-region visibility computation, specifically, from-edge visibility computation.
-This visibility computation makes the BTM model much more complicated than the UTD model, which only computes visibility from a single point on the edge.
-In order not to miss potential propagation paths when computing image sources, we require object-precision from-region visibility, for which exact algorithms are complicated and slow.
-If we use image-space visibility algorithms they can either miss propagation paths or result in aliasing artifacts [Chandak et al. 2009].
+This visibility computation makes the BTM model much more complicated than the UTD model.
+In order to not miss potential propagation paths when computing image sources, we require object-precision from-region visibility, for which exact algorithms are complicated and slow.
+If we use image-space visibility algorithms they can either miss propagation paths or result in aliasing artifacts.